Quantum algorithm for persistent Betti numbers and topological data analysis: Explicit construction of the membership oracles

-It is necessary to be able to construct the membership functions so that we can implement our quantum algorithm efficiently and exponentially faster than classical algorithms.
+It is necessary to be able to construct the membership functions so that we can implement our quantum algorithm efficiently.
 Although the number of possible $q$-simplices can be exponential in the size of the data, we can implement the membership function if we can efficiently verify whether a simplex is contained at some point of the filtration.
 There are many ways of constructing simplicial complexes from the given data, such as the point cloud, the digital image, or the network \cite{otter2017roadmap}.

 A $q$-skeleton of a simplicial complex $K$ is a union of $K_p$ for $p=\{0,1,...,q\}$ where $K_p$ is the collection of the $p$-simplices of $K$.
-We can see that we are able to construct the membership functions efficiently for a class of the simplicial complex which is entirely determined by its 1-skeleton such as the flag complex, clique complex, Vietoris-Rips complex, and lazy witness complex.
-Besides such simplicial complexes, we are not for sure whether we can efficiently implement the membership functions such as the \v{C}ech complex and the Alpha complex.
-In the following, we see some constructions of the membership functions.
+We can construct the membership functions efficiently for a class of the simplicial complex which is entirely determined by its 1-skeleton such as the flag complex, clique complex, Vietoris-Rips complex, and lazy witness complex.
+Besides such simplicial complexes, we are not sure whether we can efficiently implement the membership functions such as the \v{C}ech complex and the Alpha complex.
+In the following, we introduce some constructions of the membership functions.

 \paragraph{Vietoris-Rips complex.} Vietoris-Rips (VR) complex is very commonly used in TDA.
 This is defined as follows.
 Let $S$ be a set of $n$ points in $\mathbb{R}^d$.
 Then, the VR complex with parameter $\varepsilon$ denoted by $\mathcal{R}_\varepsilon(S)$ is the set of all $\sigma\in S$ such that the largest distance between any of its points is at most $2\varepsilon$.
 We can construct a VR complex first by computing the graph by connecting any of the vertices of which pairwise distance is less than $2\varepsilon$.
 Then, the VR complex is the clique complex of that graph.